Paradoxical Truths That Have Revolutionized My Life

-One important thing I have learnt on my journey of inner-exploration is that happiness can never be pursued.
+One important thing I have learned on my journey of inner-exploration is that happiness can never be pursued.
 The more you chase it, the more it runs away.
 Pursuing happiness makes you anxious and frustrated.
-In fact, happiness only comes when you’re relaxed, when you’re not pursuing it, and it’s always the by-product of another activity – usually something that brings meaning or joy to our lives.
+In fact, happiness only comes when you’re relaxed when you’re not pursuing it, and it’s always the by-product of another activity – usually something that brings meaning or joy to our lives.

 2. Freedom Can Be Enslaving.